-Landscaping and sidewalks along street frontages will be addressed using the development standards of the PUD, outlined in the concurrently submitted rezoning application.
+Landscaping and sidewalks along street frontages will be addressed in the PD development standards, detailed in Section 6.
 These standards largely comply with the underlying U9 Transect zone requirements.
-The location of landscaping zone may be modified in response to the location of any existing public utilities and existing established street trees and infrastructure.
-These PD-specific standards promote inclusion of additional market rate units to be built to help offset the cost of providing workforce rate units within the development.
+The location of landscaping zone may be modified to accommodate any conflicts with existing public utilities, existing established street trees, and infrastructure.

+These PD-specific standards promote inclusion of additional market rate units to be built to help offset the cost of providing workforce-rate housing units within the development.

 Table 1 and Figures 2 and 4 show the current FLU and Zoning designations adjacent to the project site.